 This homemade sesame chicken recipe is a must-try!
 It is absolutely perfect for satisfying a craving for takeout.
-Other benefits of making your own is that you can guarantee that it’s actually vegan and it’s less expensive.

-There are two options for preparing this dish.
+We also have two options for preparing this dish.
 You can fry it, as written on the recipe card, for more of a fast-food, mall food court, or take-out style.
-Or, simply heat the chicken as noted on the packaging and then toss it in the sauce for more of a fancy, Chinese restaurant meal.

 The recipe yields 4 servings, although it can easily be doubled if you are feeding a bigger group or you want some tasty leftovers for the next day.
 Yum!